HoroTW/GPU-Screen-Recorder/README.md

 * Support AMD and Intel, using VAAPI. cuda and vaapi should be loaded at runtime using dlopen instead of linking to those libraries at compile-time.
 * Clean up the code!
-* Fix segfault in debug mode
+* Fix segfault in debug mode (happens because audio codec becomes NULL?)
+* Fix blackscreen at start that appears until the second keyframe, which can be several seconds on a non-moving screen.
+Why does this happen? ffmpeg says the first frame should always be a keyframe!